Lab News

 Brava!
 Brava, Xiomarie!

-A double distinction was just bestowed on Xiomarie, who won Travel Award to attend the ASM Microbe 2024 conference in Atlanta, Georgia, which will take place on June 13-17.
+Atlanta, Georgia, which will take place on June 13-17.
 But that's not all!
-Her abstract was selected for a prestigious Poster Spotlight Presentation Talk.
+Her abstract was selected for the Poster Spotlight Presentation Talk.
 This means that she will have to discuss her research in front of the entire conference audience, with a microphone, a situation that may generate some stress in others, but definitely not in Xiomarie!
 She is a great presenter!

 Hot news, hot news!!!